gdubs76/whizbang/AWS_S3_Bucket_Creation.md

 ## Notes
 _You cannot change a bucket's name or region after creation._
-_If using AWS CLI or SDKs (e.g., Python's Boto3), commands/scripts can automate this process3610._
+_If using AWS CLI or SDKs (e.g., Python's Boto3), commands/scripts can automate this process._